gorango/flowcraft/README.md

 - **Declarative & Composable**: Define workflows by chaining nodes.
 Entire flows can be nested and used as single nodes in other flows.
 - **State Management**: A shared `Context` map is passed through the workflow, allowing nodes to share data and state.
 - **Conditional Branching**: Direct the flow's execution path based on the results of a node.
-- **Async-First by Default**: Built on an asynchronous foundation to seamlessly handle both I/O-bound (e.g., API calls, file I/O) and CPU-bound tasks.
+- **Async by Default**: Built on an asynchronous foundation to seamlessly handle both I/O-bound (e.g., API calls, file I/O) and CPU-bound tasks.
 Synchronous-style nodes work out-of-the-box without boilerplate.
+- - **Pluggable Logging**: Observe and debug workflows with a standard `Logger` interface.
+A default console logger is provided, or you can use your own (e.g., Pino, Winston).
+- - **Cancellation Support**: Gracefully abort running workflows using standard `AbortController`s.
 - **Retry Logic & Fallbacks**: Automatically retry failed operations with configurable delays and define fallback logic if all retries are exhausted.
-- - **Cancellation Support**: Gracefully abort running workflows using standard `AbortController`s.
 - **Batch Processing**: Built-in support for processing collections of items sequentially (`BatchFlow`) or in parallel (`ParallelBatchFlow`).
 - **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions.